cat-three/RunNint/README.md

 ## Usage

 - Until this is published, pre-build .deb packages should be in the `packages` folder in each tweak folder.
 These should work under 32-bit as well, but they are so far only tested on 64-bit devices.
-These can be installed with any usual .deb installed, such as Filza.
+These can be installed with any usual .deb installer, such as Filza.
 - Compile with THEOS, `make package FINALPACKAGE=1` in each tweak folder.

 ## Why